http4s/http4s/docs/src/main/tut/deployment.md

 ## Overview

 You've built and tested your service.
 How can we deploy it into production?
 One approach is to create an assembled `JAR` containing the service with all its dependencies.
 We can then execute it via `java -jar`.
-Another approach would be to create a native image binary via GRAAL.
+Another approach would be to create a native image binary via GraalVM.
 We will give each of these as examples below.

 ### Assembled JAR